alkrauss48/thecodeboss-hugo/content/pages/about/index.md

 date: "2022–11–03"
 type: page
 menu: main
+headerAltText: "A view from a nice German village.
+I grew up in Germany!"
 url: /about
-images:
-- about-header.jpeg
-description: I’m Aaron Krauss, and I’m a full stack developer based out of OKC, Oklahoma!
+description: I'm Aaron Krauss, and I'm a full stack developer based out of OKC, Oklahoma!
 draft: "false"
 ---
 I’m Aaron Krauss, and I’m a full stack developer based out of OKC, Oklahoma.
 I